Sign in

 Answer

-Randall Lipps, Founder, Chairman, President & CEO, stated that customer buying behavior has not changed, though conversations are slightly different.
-He emphasized Omnicell's strong competitive position and its evolution into a tech company with a comprehensive, cyber-secure enterprise solution, which he believes resonates well with current and prospective customers against any new market entries.
+Randall Lipps, Founder, Chairman, President & CEO, stated that while hospital conversations are changing, their buying behavior has not.
+He noted continued momentum and competitive strength, emphasizing Omnicell's evolution into a technology company with a comprehensive, cyber-secure enterprise platform that resonates well with both current and prospective customers.

 Ask Fintool Equity Research AI

-Jessica Tassan's questions to Omnicell Inc (OMCL) leadership • Q1 2025
+Jessica Tassan's questions to OMNICELL (OMCL) leadership • Q1 2025

 Question